 Taking the time to define the values you wish to embody in your life, and identifying activities you can engage in each day, is establishing what a victory actually means.

 It’s important to creating that same opportunity for your organization.
-After all, people’s behavior is driven by their values, and conflict within your organization – between employees, the people they work for, and the people who work for them– often comes as a result of a misalignment and/or a misunderstanding of values.
+After all, people’s behavior is driven by their values.
+And conflict within your organization often comes as a result of a misalignment and/or a misunderstanding of values.

 The lowest level of commitment to an organization comes when an individual has a clear understanding of the organization’s values, but not of their own.

 As such, ask your managers to facilitate this process for employees at every level of the organization.

 In addition, bring the senior leadership of the organization together and create a list of 12-15 “core values” you hope your organization embodies each day.

 For instance, I worked with one organization to create this list:

 - Give each of your organization’s senior leaders the list of values and ask them to rank them in the order they feel they should be prioritized by your organization.